Zone 1 – Multifunctional Flume System (MFS)

 Figure 4.
 The setup of the ISTD equipment in the field for a demonstration.

-A simplified “portable” scour testing device (PSTD) was recently developed in the lab and introduced to the field demonstrations that allows the tests to be conducted at ground level in a reduced footprint to increase efficiency when traveling to future test sites.
+A simplified “portable” scour testing device (PSTD) was recently developed in the lab and introduced to the field demonstrations that allows the tests to be conducted at ground level in a reduced footprint to improve testing efficiency.

 Figure 5.
 The simplified PSTD setup in the field.
 (Click to view larger image.)